 Contrary to popular belief and much critical ire, the Internet did not beget the listicle (a portmanteau of “list” and “article”).
 Magazines did.
 But the Internet offered a garden in which this hybrid journalistic form could grow and spread its seed.
 Not only that, but because the listicle and its fellow species, the slide show, could be broken up into multiple pages and thus induce people to click through, slide by slide, some people believe this genus provides part of the answer to the nagging question, how can websites make money?

-Though I can’t do the precise math, the model looks something like this:
+Though I can’t do the precise math, the model looks something

 More slides=more pages=more page views=more ads=more money.